AdamikHQ/adamik-mcp-server/README.md

    - Uses the MCP library from `@modelcontextprotocol/sdk`
    - Used in production with Claude Desktop
-   - May not work properly in direct test scripts due to stdio handling differences
+   - **Technical limitation**: Does not work properly in test scripts due to differences in how stdin/stdout are handled in different environments
+   - Claude provides the appropriate runtime environment for this implementation

 2. **Direct Test Implementation** (`src/direct-test.ts`)
    - Simple custom implementation of the MCP protocol
-   - Bypasses the MCP library
+   - Bypasses the MCP library entirely
+   - Implements the same functionality but with explicit stdin/stdout handling
+   - Works reliably in test environments
-   - Useful for testing and debugging API interactions
+   - **Recommended for development and testing**

+#### Why Two Implementations?

+The official MCP library has specific expectations about its runtime environment that Claude satisfies but our test scripts cannot easily replicate.
+Rather than trying to modify the test environment (which would add complexity), we created a simpler implementation that works reliably for testing.

+Think of it as having:

+- A production-grade component for real usage (the official MCP implementation)
+- A testing-friendly component for development (the direct implementation)

+Both implement the same API and functionality.

 #### Running Tests

 - **Test with direct implementation:** `npm run test:direct` (recommended for development)
-- **Test with full MCP implementation:** `npm run test:dev` (may have limitations)
+- **Test with full MCP implementation:** `npm run test:dev` (limited functionality in test environment)

-#### Known Limitations

-The full MCP implementation works correctly when used with Claude Desktop but may have issues when run directly in test scripts.
-This is due to differences in how the MCP library handles stdin/stdout in different environments.

-For testing and development purposes, we recommend using the direct test implementation which provides the same functionality but with more reliable test output.

 ## Prerequisites